EJHENNELLY/Analyze-Network-Layer-Communication/README.md

 ## Provide a Summary of the Problem Found in the DNS and ICMP Traffic Log

-* DNS server is down as a result of port 53 being unreachable.
-The ICMP request packet indicates that the packet has not been delivered to the port of DNS server successfully. <br>
+*DNS Server is down as a result of port 53 being unreachable.
+The ICMP packet request indicates that the packet has not been delivered to the port of DNS server successfully.

-* As we know, Port 53 is commonly used for DNS.
-That being said, the most likely issue is the DNS is not responding and it can be caused by DDOS attack against the DNS server. <br>
+*The UDP protocol reveals that: The UDP message requesting an IP address for the domain “www.yummyrecipesforme.com” did not go through to the DNS server

-* The UDP protocol reveals that:  DNS is not responding. <br> This is based on the results of the network analysis, which show that the ICMP echo reply returned the error message: at port 53 , UDP port 53 unreachable.
+*This is based on the results of the network analysis, which show that the ICMP echo reply returned the error message: udp port 53 unreachable

-* The port noted in the error message is used for: DNS Server <br>
+*The port noted in the error message is used for: DNS server

-The most likely issue is: DNS server is not responding.
+*The most likely issue is: No service was listening on the receiving DNS port

 ## Explain Your Analysis of the Data and Provide at Least One Cause of the Incident

-* Time incident occurred: 1.23pm. <br>
+*Time incident occurred: 1:24 pm

-* Explain how the IT team became aware of the incident: The customer reported to the company that they were unable to gain access to the company’s website.
-It was then reported that the message on the web page is “port unreachable”. <br>
+*Explain how the IT team became aware of the incident: Customers of clients reported that they were not able to access the client website yummyrecipesforme, and saw the error message “destination port unreachable”

-* Explain the actions taken by the IT department to investigate the incident:
+*Explain the actions taken by the IT department to investigate the incident: Attempted to visit the website.
+When that did not work, we used tcpdump to attempt to load the webpage again.
+Analyzer showed that udp port 53 unreachable.
+Reported the issue to my supervisor.

-Security engineers had a look on the webpage and received an error “port being unreachable”.
-The team used TCPdump (network analyzer) to see the network traffic surrounding the website. <br>
-* Note key findings of the IT department's investigation (i.e., details related to the port affected, DNS server, etc.):
+*Note key findings of the IT department's investigation (i.e., details related to the port affected, DNS server, etc.): Query identification number appears as: 35084.
+This is followed by a + sign to indicate that there are flags associated with the UDP message.
+“A?” indicates a flag associated with the DNS request for an A record, where an A record maps a domain name to an IP address.
-Go to website then load the webpage while monitoring the networks via TCPdump.
-It received lots of traffic.
-Sent UDP packets and received ICMP response to return to the host that indicates port 53 unreachable. <br>

 * Note a likely cause of the incident:
 Determine whether port 53 is working or not.
 IF it’s fine, then check firewall. <br>
 -Firewall: The ability to block network traffic on specific ports.
 Port blocking can be used to stop or prevent an attack. <br>